ilahuerta-IA/backtrader-transformer-indicator/README.md

 A ready-to-use example of a custom `backtrader` indicator that integrates a pre-trained Hugging Face `TimeSeriesTransformer` model for price prediction.
 This repository provides all the necessary components—code, model, and data—to run a backtest and visualize the model's predictions directly on a chart.

+## ⚠️ Important Disclaimer

+**This project is for educational and research purposes only.
+It is not financial advice.**

+The software, models, and data provided in this repository are intended to demonstrate concepts in algorithmic trading and machine learning.
+They are not designed or tested for use in live trading environments.

+- **High Risk:** Trading in financial markets is inherently risky.
+Any use of this code, or concepts derived from it, for live trading is done at your own risk.
+You are solely responsible for any financial losses you may incur.
+- **No Warranty:** This software is provided "as is" without warranty of any kind, express or implied.
+The author makes no guarantees about its performance, accuracy, or profitability.
+- **Regulatory Status (EU AI Act):** The AI models within this repository could be subject to regulations such as the EU AI Act if used in a commercial or live trading context.
+By downloading or using this code, you acknowledge that you are responsible for ensuring your own compliance with all applicable laws and regulations.
+- **Not for Professional Use:** This is not a commercial-grade trading tool.
+Do not use this software with real money.

 ## Features

 *   **`TransformerPredictionIndicator`**: A custom `bt.Indicator` that loads and runs a `TimeSeriesTransformerForPrediction` model on each bar.